 There are several initiatives aimed at supporting women in media and technology (a list is provided at the end of this article).
-However, true gender parity is still far from being a given.
+However, true gender parity is still far from being a given in Canada.
 Female producers and business leaders offer a few potential solutions.

 The situation is better among US technology giants: in the case of Google and Facebook, women make up 33% of the workforce.